curl/curl/docs/SSLCERTS.md

        certificate store or use it stand-alone as described.
 Just remember that the security is no better than the way you obtained the certificate.

- 4. If you are using the curl command line tool, you can specify your own CA cert file by setting the environment variable `CURL_CA_BUNDLE` to the path of your choice.
+ 4. If you are using the curl command line tool and the TLS backend is not Schannel then you can specify your own CA cert file by setting the environment variable `CURL_CA_BUNDLE` to the path of your choice.

     If you are using the curl command line tool on Windows, curl will search for a CA cert file named "curl-ca-bundle.crt" in these directories and in